attaswift/BTree/README.md

 However, they aren't without drawbacks: you have probably run into cases when the standard collections exhibit suboptimal behavior:

-1. Efficient insertion/removal from the middle of an `Array` is not possible.
+1. Insertion/removal to/from the middle of an `Array` can be slow when there are many items.
+(Keep the previous section in mind, though.)

 2. The all-or-nothing [copy-on-write behavior][cow] of `Array`, `Dictionary` and `Set` can lead to performance problems that are hard to detect and fix.